tidev/ti.facebook/README.md

     </array>
 ```

-For iOS9 and titanium 5.0.0.GA and above, App Transport Security is disabled by default so you don't need these keys.
+For iOS 9+ and Titanium 5.0.0.GA and above, App Transport Security is disabled by default so you don't need these keys.
 If you choose to enable it, you have to set the following keys and values in tiapp.xml:
 ```xml
 <key>NSAppTransportSecurity</key>